Do Go On - 360 - Alan Turing & The Enigma

 It's interesting that the human computers,

-the word computers and computing came from an old profession.
+so the word computers and computing came from an old profession.

 Yeah, that's right.

-It was just people like doing maths.
+You know, it's just people like doing maths.

 That's fascinating.